This post was originally written about this tool when it was called eduCanon. It has been updated to reflect the name change to PlayPosit.

 You know the Internet is loaded with great videos that can teach just about every subject imaginable.
 But holding students accountable for watching an assigned video, or making the viewing experience more active, is a challenge.
 Without standing right over students, how do you know if they’re really watching?

-This issue is put to rest with the arrival of eduCanon, a free, web-based platform that allows you to build formative assessments right on top of any YouTube or Vimeo video.
+This issue is put to rest with the arrival of PlayPosit (formerly eduCanon), a free, web-based platform that allows you to build formative assessments right on top of any YouTube or Vimeo video.
 Once you sign up for an account, which takes about 60 seconds, you are given access to a lesson builder, where you select a YouTube video, then create your own multiple-choice questions to go along with it.
-You can build your own library of video-based lessons, and even maximize higher-level thinking by asking students to create their own eduCanon lessons.
+You can build your own library of video-based lessons, and even maximize higher-level thinking by asking students to create their own PlayPosit lessons.

-Check out this video to learn more about how eduCanon works:
+Check out this video to learn more about how PlayPosit works:

 I opened up an account to play around with the platform, using one of my own videos, and here’s what I can tell you: It’s easy, and it’s fun.
 In less than half an hour of watching a few tutorials and reading the information on the FAQ page, I got the hang of building a lesson.
 (Click here to view a sample lesson I created.)
 From that point on, it was a piece of cake.
 The whole time I was building my practice lesson, I kept thinking, This is so cool.
 And once I got past the learning stage, I started to realize all the possibilities this platform opens up.
 Everything on YouTube.
 Everything on Vimeo.
 So much we could all do with that!

-Here are some of the best features of eduCanon:
+Here are some of the best features of PlayPosit:

 Embed questions at specific points.
 You decide exactly when a question will pop up during the video.
 Even better, students will not know when a question is coming.
 This means they really have to pay attention!